-- 1. Discuss with learners: - What is a vision? - Is it important to plan your life in line with your vision?
-Why/why not? - 2.
-Learners will make a vision book.
-It will be a book that represents their long-term goals, desires and action plan to achieve the life that they want. - With a partner, learners discuss the following questions and write their responses on different pages of their vision book.
+- Learners will make a vision book.
+It will be a book that represents their 25 mins long-term goals, desires and action plan to achieve the life that they want. - With a partner, learners discuss the following questions and write their responses on different pages of their vision book.
 They can add drawings, pictures, etc. too.